Are you tired of overpaying for the best car insurance in Edmonton? Compare affordable car insurance quotes today!

 Once you’ve received a free auto insurance quote from a comparison site like Surex, you’ll speak with a dedicated insurance assistant over the phone to confirm your information, provide additional details as required, learn about any discounts you may qualify for, find out exactly what your rate will be, discuss payment options, learn about the claims process, and finalize your policy.

 A deductible is an amount you’re required to pay before collecting on certain coverage.
 In other words, it’s the portion of the insurance payout that you — the policyholder — is responsible for paying for.
-For example, if you decide to include Comprehensive to your car insurance policy, and your vehicle experiences a covered peril (ie. vandalism), you may decide to make a claim.
+For example, if you decide to include Comprehensive coverage to your car insurance policy, and your vehicle experiences a covered peril (ie. vandalism), you may decide to make a claim.
 However, if your Comprehensive coverage has a deductible of $1,500, you will need to pay that amount before your insurance company covers the rest of the damage.
 Keep in mind, if you request to raise the amount of your deductible, insurance companies will often grant you a discount (but be ready to pay it out in the event of a claim!).

 Yes.
 According to Canadian law, you have 14 days to cancel your policy after it starts.
 This gives you time to change your mind if you find a better deal, or if you no longer require the policy.
 But remember, if you wait beyond 14 days, you will be on the hook for your insurance company’s cancellation policy.
-Cancellation penalties vary by company, but are usually a percentage of your full policy — so do the math and be sure it’s worth it to switch to a different provider (the amount you save may not outweigh the amount you’ll be penalized for switching).
+Cancellation penalties in Edmonton vary by company, but are usually a percentage of your full policy — so do the math and be sure it’s worth it to switch to a different provider (the amount you save may not outweigh the amount you’ll be penalized for switching).